-The answer is the Endocannabinoid System (ECS).
-Although cannabis has been used medicinally for millennia, the ECS was only discovered in 1992!
-It turns out that most animals also have an endocannabinoid system, including mammals, birds, amphibians, reptiles, fish and even molluscs.
-In fact, the ECS evolved about 600 million years ago!
+In fact, the Endocannabinoid System evolved about 600 million years ago!
 Being such an ancient system means it has integrated with many different physiological and neurological functions in our bodies.
 That is why medicinal cannabis can be used to treat so many different conditions.

-Let’s begin by defining the ECS.
+Let’s begin by defining the Endocannabinoid System.
 There are three main players:

 - Cannabinoid receptors